jussitohka/KUBIAC_brainimageanalysis/day2/statistics.md

 ## Inference and multiple comparisons correction

-The result of the previous step is a group level statistical map describing the size of studied effect
+The result of the previous step is a group level statistical map describing the size of studied effect.
+That is a lot of data to chew on.
+Typically, in the realm of the classical statistical analyses, we are interested in the questions like:  at which voxels patients response to the stimulys differs from that of controls.

 ## Statistical power